 Severance Agreement Reviews

 One of our clients was a woman who complained to her company's management after she learned that a male supervisor had severely sexually harassed another female employee.
 Our client also testified against the company at a deposition in another case relating to the same sexual harassment.
-The company retaliated against her and eventually gave her the choice of either working in a location that would have required her to commute from Bergen County to Middlesex County every day, or losing her job.
+The company retaliated against her and eventually gave her the choice of either working in a location that would have required her to commute a very long distance every day, or losing her job.
 We were able to resolve her case shortly after we filed suit.

 Wage and Hour Violations

 We have represented employees in multiple group and class action lawsuits regarding failure to pay overtime.
 For example, we have brought overtime lawsuits on behalf of employees who worked for a large national bank with a branch in Morris County, New Jersey, a national realtor doing business in Northern New Jersey, a New Jersey subsidiary of a national insurance company, a well-known television service provider and a bar and restaurant in New York City.
 Each of those cases alleged that the company had improperly designated a group of employees as exempt from time-and-a-half when they worked more than 40 hours per week.

 We represented an executive who worked for a major telecommunications company in Central New Jersey.
 The employee sued the company for retaliation under New Jersey's Conscientious Employee Protection Act ("CEPA") after he blew the whistle regarding the company's violations of Securities Exchange Commission rules, the Sarbanes-Oxley Act 2000 ("SOX") and Generally Accepted Accounting Principles ("GAAP").
 We were able to resolve his case with a substantial settlement.